Piperine: Reactions

 Piperine forms salts only with strong acids.
 The platinichloride B4·H2PtCl6 forms orange-red needles ("B" denotes one mole of the alkaloid base in this and the following formula).
 Iodine in potassium iodide added to an alcoholic solution of the base in the presence of a little hydrochloric acid gives a characteristic periodide, B2·HI·I2, crystallizing in steel-blue needles with melting point 145 °C.

 Piperine can be hydrolyzed by an alkali into piperidine and piperic acid.

+In light, especially ultraviolet light, piperine is changed into its isomers chavicine, isochavicine and isopiperine, which are tasteless.

 History

 Piperine was discovered in 1819 by Hans Christian Ørsted, who isolated it from the fruits of Piper nigrum, the source plant of both black and white pepper.
 Piperine was also found in Piper longum and Piper officinarum (Miq.)
 C. DC. (=Piper retrofractum Vahl), two species called "long pepper".

-Biochemistry and medicinal aspects

-A component of pungency by piperine results from activation of the heat- and acidity-sensing transient receptor potential channel ion channels, TRPV1 and TRPA1, on nociceptors, the pain-sensing nerve cells.
-Piperine is under preliminary research for its potential to affect bioavailability of other compounds in food and dietary supplements, such as a possible effect on the bioavailability of curcumin.
+Uses

+Piperine is widely used in the supplements industry for its effect on enhancing absorption and bioavailability of other compounds such as curcumin, resveratrol, ashwaganda, amino acids, vitamins and several minerals including selenium.
+It has been reported to inhibit several enzymes that participate in xenobiotic metabolism, including CYP3A4, P-gp, UDP-glucose 6-dehydrogenase, and glucuronosyltransferase.
+The last two activities (inhibition of glucuronidation) are most relevant for curcumin.